OfficeDev/Office-Add-in-samples/Samples/hello-world/powerpoint-hello-world/README.md

 The hello world sample contains two manifest files to support two different web hosting scenarios.

 - **manifest.xml**: This manifest file gets the add-in's HTML page from the original GitHub repo location.
 This is the quickest way to try out the sample.
-To get started running the add-in with this manifest, see [Run the sample on Excel on Windows](run-the-sample-on-excel-on-windows).
+To get started running the add-in with this manifest, see [Run the sample on PowerPoint on Windows](run-the-sample-on-PowerPoint-on-windows).
 - **manifest.localhost.xml**: This manifest file gets the add-in's HTML page from a local web server that you configure.
 Use this manifest if you want to change the code and experiment.
 For more information, see [Configure a localhost web server](#configure-a-localhost-web-server).

 ### Web app